unit57/watch_something/README.md

 Find user selected movie on Amazon

 ### Tech
-* Express
+* Express - Server side development
-* Node
+* Node - Server side development
-* React
+* React - front end
-* Postgress
+* Postgress - data base
-* CheerioJS
-* npm amazon-product-api
+* pg-promise - this and Blue Bird make the local database accessable to Node
 * Blue Bird
+* CheerioJS - parse XML data with JQuery syntax
+* npm amazon-product-api - run queries to the Amazon Product API from Node
-* Axios
+* Axios - send request to API's
-* dotENV
+* dotENV -  store API keys
 ### CRUD functionality
 Create Entries in Watch Something API from The Movie Database API Read Watch Something API data in the Watch Something App Delete a movie from the Watch Something API based on id
 ### Wireframes and ERD's
 ![Watch Somtething](https://i.imgur.com/wujRn0d.jpg)
 ![Watch Something](https://i.imgur.com/RGh5tIP.jpg)
 ![Get and Render Amazon Data](https://i.imgur.com/eda4vbw.jpg)
 ![React State](https://i.imgur.com/IZAYKP5.jpg)
 ### User Stories
+The users of this app are some what indecisive people.
+They have pretty much their go to movie taste, but can never think of what to watch.
+They would be so happy to be remined of a movie they have always meant to watch but have forgotten about or be reminded of an old favorite.
+While tastes varies, the option to choose your genre means that no matter what a user is into, they can find something to watch.

-1. As a user I want to be presented with three choices of movies to watch when I don't know what I want to watch.
+1. As a user I want to be presented with three choices of movies to watch when I don't know what I want to watch based on my genre preference and decade of choice.
-2. Then, I want be able to select the type's of movies I want to be presented with by selecting a genre and year.
-3. When I select the movie that I want to watch, I want to see the movie details
+2. When I select the movie that I want to watch, I want to see the movie details
-4. Then I want to be linked to Amazon Video to watch it.
+3. Then I want to be linked to Amazon Video to watch it.

+### Aproach
+After deciding on the project Idea I skeched a wireframe

 ### Download and Install
 This project requires NodeJS and Postgress to be installed Before downloading please obtain an API key from The Movie DB as well as a key, secret key and AWS tag for the Amazon Product API (links are at the beginning of this document).

-Fork and git clone this project
+Fork and git clone this project.

-npm install
+npm install.

-Seed a database using schema.sql located in models folder
+Seed a database using schema.sql located in models folder.

-Replace process.env text with associated api keys an credentials or create a .env file and link to keys there.
+Replace process.env text with associated api keys and credentials or create a .env file and link to keys there.

-npm start on both App and API
+npm start on both App and API.

-By default the Watch Something App is linked to the web hosted Watch Something API - change that to the local port WatchSomething API is running.
+By default the Watch Something App is linked to the web hosted Watch Something API - change that to the local port Watch Something API is running.